PatrickRoethlisberger/bsc-notes/angewandte-forschung-und-entwicklung/business-research-methods/The nature and process of business research.md

 	7. Comparison: do a and b differ in respect of x?

 - Why do researchers need to sample?
 Why is it important for them to outline the principles that underpin their sampling choices?
-	-
+	- Da nur eine beschränkte Anzahl an Quellen befragt werden können oder wollen, muss dies eingegrenzt werden.
+Dabei ist darauf zu achten, dass möglichst alle relevanten Schichten einbezogen werden, um nicht einen gewissen Vorbehalt zu erhalten.

 - Outline one or two factors that might affect a researcher’s choice of data-collection method.
-	- Wie bei vielem spielt der Finanzielle Aspekt natürlich häufig eine Rolle.
-Ebenfalls sollte auf eine passende Auswahl der Datenquellen geachtet werden -> soll es Beispielsweeise eine Quantitative odre Qualitative
+	- Wie bei vielem spielt der finanzielle Aspekt natürlich häufig eine Rolle.
+Ebenfalls sollte auf eine passende Auswahl der Datenquellen geachtet werden -> soll es etwa eine Quantitative oder Qualitative Umfrage sein?

 - What are the main differences between the kinds of data analysed by Elsesser and Lever (2011) and by Clarke et al. (2012)?
+	- Während von Elsesser und Lever Daten von vielen Teilnehmern aus diversen Schichten ausgewertet wurden (Quantitatives Research), wurden von Clarke et al. ein Qualitatives Research betrieben.
+Das heisst es wurden nur wenige, jedoch ausgewählte Personen befragt.

 - How might you structure a report of the findings of a research project that you conducted?
+	- Umfragen sollten jeweils in ein such- und filterbares Format gebracht werden, um eine aufwendige Suche während dem späteren Prozess zu vermeiden.
+Ebenfalls sollten Audio

 ## The messiness of business research
 - If research does not always go according to plan, why should we bother to learn business research methods at all?